jankee31/python-snippets/Python For Everybody - Specialization/Course3 - Python for access web data/README.md

-## About:
+## About⭐
 This directory contains all the assignments of the Course:
-Python to Access Web-data:
+Python to Access Web-data.